yugabyte/yugabyte-db/docs/content/preview/reference/drivers/python/yugabyte-psycopg2-reference.md

   </li>
 </ul>

-Yugabyte Psycopg2 smart driver is a distributed python driver for [YSQL](../../../../api/ysql/) built on the [PostgreSQL psycopg2 driver](https://github.com/psycopg/psycopg2), with additional [connection load balancing](../../../../drivers-orms/smart-drivers/) features.
+Yugabyte Psycopg2 smart driver is a Python driver for [YSQL](../../../../api/ysql/) built on the [PostgreSQL psycopg2 driver](https://github.com/psycopg/psycopg2), with additional connection load balancing features.

 For more information on the YugabyteDB node-postgres smart driver, see the following: